Canop/broot/README.md

 A command starts with a space or `:` (as you like) and is usually only one letter (for example `:s` to toggle sizes, `:q` to quit, `:p` to go up the tree, etc.).

 Type `?` to see the list of commands and the path to their configuration.

+At any time the `esc` key brings you to the previous state.

 ## Installation